anunezpedroche/diagram-app/README.md

 ### Additional information (important)

-After test this application, you need to create an account (don't worry, no personal data stored, just test purpose).
+Before test this application, you need to create an account (don't worry, no personal data stored, just test purpose).

 Navigate to /signup page, or, click on Link under login button to navigate to register page.